hashicorp/terraform-provider-azurerm/website/docs/r/iotcentral_application.html.markdown

 * `display_name` - (Optional) A `display_name` name.
 Custom display name for the IoT Central application.
 Default is resource name.

+~> **NOTE:** Due to a bug in the provider, the default value of `display_name` of a newly created IoT Central App will be the Resource Group Name, it will be fixed and use resource name in 4.0.
+For an existing IoT Central App, this could be fixed by specifying the `display_name` explicitly.

 * `identity` - (Optional) An `identity` block as defined below.

 * `public_network_access_enabled` - (Optional) Whether public network access is allowed for the IoT Central Application.
 Defaults to `true`.